Injured In A Colorado Motorcycle Accident?Get the help you need today.

 - Proper clothing can help protect a motorcyclist’s body when involved in an accident.
 Suitable gear includes full-fingered gloves, over-the-ankle boots, long pants (not shorts), and long-sleeved jackets made of leather, nylon, or Kevlar with heavy padding on the elbows, spine, and shoulder areas.
 Bright colors help increase visibility.

-License Endorsements & Safety Training
+Colorado Motorcycle Licensing & Safety Training

 Another option: The Colorado DOT administers a Motorcycle Safety Foundation approved program known as MOST — Motorcycle Operator Safety Training.
-Those who successfully past a MOST exam can take their completion card to a Colorado state driver’s license office to get their M endorsement, no further testing required.
+Those who successfully pass a MOST exam can take their completion card to a Colorado state driver’s license office to get their M endorsement, no further testing required.

 Other benefits of MOST: